 The thin skin on our lower eyelids does not age gracefully.
 This is especially true in the high altitude and consistent sunshine of Utah.
 We spend a lot of time outdoors here, and that contributes to wrinkles in eyelid skin and under eye bags.

-If you have excess lower eyelid skin and puffy bags beneath your eyes, this could be an excellent procedure for you.
+If you have excess lower eyelid skin and puffy bags beneath your eyes, our Salt Lake City eye bag treatment and lower blepharoplasty could be an excellent procedure for you.
 Patients often come to Dr. Eftekhari seeking to specifically to address their under-eye puffiness.
-This procedure will make you look more alert and refreshed.
+Patients describe feeling more "awake" and "refreshed" after lower eyelid surgery.

 How is lower blepharoplasty performed?

 Dr. Eftekhari pays particular attention to fat in both eyelids, but particularly in the area under eyes.
 Some doctors remove too much fat, leaving the patient with a hollow appearance in that area.
 Dr. Eftekhari is focused on getting the a natural appearance with a fantastic aesthetic result.
 Instead of removing all the fat, Dr. Eftekhari can in some cases reposition the fat into the tear trough hollow below the eye to maintain a natural look.
+Some patients need even more fat transferred into the cheek area which is where fat grafting can help as an additional procedure.
 For each patient, Dr. Eftekhari develops a customized treatment plan.

 What is the difference between upper and lower blepharoplasty?

 The term blepharoplasty is used for both upper and lower eyelids, and in both cases it means improving your natural appearance to make you look less tired, angry or sad.
 The difference is in which part of your face most contributes to that -- is it the upper eyelids or the under eye bags?
 Most patients have obvious aging across both eyelids and under their eyes, and they opt for Dr. Eftekhari to work on both upper and lower eyelids at the same time.
 But some people have most of their visible aging on the lower lids and the area under the eyes.
 They opt for just lower blepharoplasty.
-Lower eyelid surgery targets the skin below the eyes to a degree, rather than just the eyelids.
+Lower eyelid surgery targets the fat, ligaments and skin below the eyes, rather than just the eyelids.

 Frequently Asked Questions